-In-class activities Competences Lectures and in-class discussions (60 hours): Presentation of the main concepts and procedures, by the instructor and professionals from the power sector.
-They will include dynamic presentations, case studies, and the participation and interaction with students.
-CB1, CE13, CE14, CE15 Out-of-class activities Competences Personal study of the material to be discussed in the lectures (75 hours): This is an individual activity by the students, in which they will read, analyze and question the readings provided as background material, and that will be discussed with other students and lecturers in the classroom.
-CB1, CE13, CE14, CE15 Out-of-class assignments (45 hours): Learning activities that will be carried out outside of the classroom, and that may include individual or group assignments, exercises, problem solving, or personal research.
+i In-class activities Competences Lectures (60 hours): Presentation of the main concepts and procedures, by the instructor and professionals from the power sector.
+They will include dynamic presentations, case studies, and the participation and interaction with students CB1, CE13, CE14, CE15 Out-of-class activities Competences Personal study of the material to be discussed in the lectures (60 hours): This is an individual activity by the students, in which they will read, analyze and question the readings provided as background material, and that will be discussed with other students and lecturers in the classroom CB1, CE13, CE14, CE15 Individual/Group assignments (60 hours): Learning activities that will be carried out individually, outside of the classroom, and that will require personal research or commentary of different materials).
 CE13, CE14, CE15